alonsobsd/bhyvemgr/README.md

 ```
 ## v2.0.0 and later

 The new version of bhyvemgr doesn't require root privileges via sudo or doas on FreeBSD.
-It is handle by [bhyvemgrd](https://github.com/alonsobsd/bhyvemgrd) and [mdo/mac_do](https://man.freebsd.org/cgi/man.cgi?query=mdo&apropos=0&sektion=0&manpath=FreeBSD+14.4-RELEASE&format=html) to mitigate security risks.
-Take a look at [bhyvemgrd README](https://github.com/alonsobsd/bhyvemgrd/blob/main/README.md) for details about how configure and run it.
+Privileged operations are handled by [bhyvemgrd](https://github.com/alonsobsd/bhyvemgrd) and [mdo/mac_do](https://man.freebsd.org/cgi/man.cgi?query=mdo&apropos=0&sektion=0&manpath=FreeBSD+14.4-RELEASE&format=html) instead , helping to mitigate security risks.
+See the [bhyvemgrd README](https://github.com/alonsobsd/bhyvemgrd/blob/main/README.md) for details about how to configure and run it.

 # Run bhyvemgr for the first time
 ## v1.15.0 and below